 Back-To-Basics: Cold Straightening

-Sometimes going back-to-basics can make the difference between a quality repair and a failed repair.
+Sometimes, going back to the basics can make the difference between a quality repair and a failed repair.
 When it comes to straightening vehicle parts without heat, there are a few things to keep in mind.

 Cold straightening is the process of straightening metal without using heat; for example, removing damage from a panel with a hammer and dolly or pulling a damaged rail without heat.
 Generally, minor damage can be repaired without heat depending on the construction material, thickness of the part, or the extent of damage.